 The Journal of Mechanical Design (JMD) uses ASME’s online submission site, Journal Tool, to manage submissions.
 Before preparing a submission, authors should review the topics and keywords (listed below) to determine if their manuscript is within the scope of JMD.
 It is highly recommended that authors consult upcoming and recent issues of JMD and include citations to relevant publications in their manuscript.
 This helps to place the manuscript within the context of other work and helps to maintain the high reputation of the journal.
 Citation format must follow the ASME guidelines.
 It is ASME policy that a research paper should not exceed 9000 words or the equivalent of nine journal pages.
-Manuscripts are reviewed using archival scholarship standards, see Review Process.
+Manuscripts are reviewed using archival scholarship standards.

 Authors should select several relevant keywords for their manuscript submissions.
 They should also identify keywords in areas in which they are comfortable reviewing papers.
 Authors are encouraged to register as volunteer reviewers in the ASME Journal Tool and add their areas of expertise using these keywords.